 Departmental policies and political leadership are crucial to winning the public’s support for future changes to consumer lifestyles.
 Deeper and more fundamental change will be needed to achieve net-zero emissions.
 For example, this could mean carbon taxes on meat and dairy products or how gas is used for heating and cooking.
 It´s unlikely most of the public has really begun to digest how radical changes to their everyday life will need to be.

 A recent report by the independent body in the UK that audits government spending (the National Audit Office) helpfully identifies some of the major challenges ministers face.
 One conclusion is that government departments with responsibility for economic sectors producing the majority of emissions need better coordination with each other to ensure the coherent integration of net-zero reduction plans.
 The importance of coordination is vital as, this year, we will see multiple economic and sector strategies published by the government to reduce emissions.
 These include an industrial decarbonisation strategy, developing a UK hydrogen sector, the final report of the Treasury´s net-zero review, a transport decarbonisation plan and a net-zero strategy.

 For public affairs teams, the NAO´s insights are worth considering.
 These signal future challenges for some businesses that try to innovate but may end up being frustrated with the pace of change if government planning is disorganised or inefficient.
 There is a risk that government becomes an obstacle rather than a catalyst for transformation.
 Companies and organisations need to identify what evidence or insights could help decision-makers unlock intelligent and evidenced solutions to very complex problems.

-Several of the most important points are:
+Four of the most important points from the report are:

 Public Affairs Experts – March 2nd, 2021